thoughtspot/thoughtspot.github.io/_release/notes.md

 As of this release, ThoughtSpot no longer supports Solaris installations.
 We also updated our drivers; see [Downloads]({{ site.baseurl }}/release/downloads.html).

-{: id="53-fixed"}
-## 5.3 Fixed Issues

-### Display and Rendering

-- A problem where dates do not display properly in the query details pane of an answer is now fixed.
-- An issue where the color coding of columns is not displayed in a PDF downloaded from a worksheet is fixed.
-- A problem where using **Copy and edit** in a saved answer causes the screen to go blank has been fixed.
-- An issue where axis labels are missing from some visualizations is now fixed.
-- A problem where URLs that appear within an Answer are red, instead of blue, is now fixed.
-- An issue where an answer that has no measures causes it to display blank is now fixed.
-- A problem where weekly and monthly charts are not showing weekly and monthly aggregation correctly is now fixed.

-### Pinboards

-- A problem where the column tooltip in a pinboard does not show last updated information has been fixed.
-- An issue where the filter dialog box is unresponsive when opened from pinboard is now fixed.
-- A problem when pinning an answer to a pinboard where the pinboard list is very slow to display is now fixed.
-- An issue where scheduled pinboard emails fail to send to a specific recipient with a valid email address is now fixed.
-- A problem where a stacked bar chart does not work in a pinboard is now fixed.
-- An issue where an exclude filter does not work properly on a pinboard is now fixed.
-- A problem where a user cannot edit a pinboard, even though they have the proper permissions to do so is fixed.
-- An issue where emails fail to send from scheduled pinboards that contain Japanese characters in their title is now fixed.

-### Search

-- A problem where nulls are excluded from a query, even when they have not been excluded using a filter is now fixed.
-- An issue where searches on a pinboard don’t include cached queries has been fixed.

-### Administration

-- An issue where running the `tscli cluster` command causes a failed security check is now fixed.
-- A problem where the Informatica ODBC cannot connect to ThoughtSpot is now fixed.<br>

-### Answers

-- A problem where a saved answer cannot be opened when it uses an aggregate function is now fixed.

 {: id="beta-program"}
 ## Beta Programs
 If you are interested in seeing some of our newest features, we want to add you to our testing group.
 ThoughtSpot is looking for people with all levels of experience: end-users, analysts, administrators, configurators...